anadelriocollar/finalproject/README.md

 ### Use Cases

-- Search books
+- search books
+- add book
+- add post
+- toggle like
+- add review to post
-- Add book to your list (read, want to read, reading)
+- save book to your list (read, want to read, reading)
-- Add friends (¿?)
-- Make like
-- Comments other's users comments (reviews, exchange intention)

 ## Views